XYZboom/psi-reference-extractor/README.md

   -o, --output=<output>   output file prefix
 ```

+The default output file is at the directory where you run the jar.
 ### API Usage

 Due to the experimental version of the Kotlin compiler interface used, this feature is temporarily unstable.